shybovycha/shybovycha.github.io/_drafts/2015-09-14-two-sides-of-web-application.md

 npm install --save-dev gulp gulp-babel gulp-scss gulp-jade gulp-install
 {% endhighlight %}

-And the project dependencies.
+I will describe how Gulp works and how we can use it in our project in a minute.
+For now, let's just install the project dependencies.
 Let's make them use fixed versions, so when we update our project, nothing gets broken.
 To make our development quick, we'll be using *Twitter Bootstrap*.
 Let's fill out the `bower.json` file automatically: